23 Stationarity tests

 KS test for time series

-To apply the test in a time series settings, use a random index to split the original series in two sub-series.
-Then the KS can be applied as usual.
+To apply the test in a time series setting, use an index to split the original series into two sub-series.
+Then the KS test can be applied as usual.
+This checks equality of marginal distributions across the two sub-samples; it does not by itself test serial dependence or covariance stationarity.

-Example 26.1 Let’s consider 500 simulated observations of the random variable X drown from a population distributed as XN(0.4,1).
-Then, considering it as a time series, let’s sample a random index to split the series in a point.
-Finally, as shown in the null hypothesis, i.e. the two samples come from the same distribution, is not reject with the confidence level α=5%.
+Example 23.1 Let’s consider 500 simulated observations of the random variable \(X\) drawn from a population distributed as \(X \sim N(0.4, 1)\).
+Then, considering it as a time series, let’s sample a random index to split the series at a point.
+Finally, as shown in Table 23.1, the null hypothesis, i.e. the two samples come from the same distribution, is not rejected at the significance level \(\alpha = 5\%\).

 KS-test on a stationary time series